microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-handling.md

 ## Steps to handle error response

-To better handle errors occurs in Excel graph, here are the general steps that Graph clients are expected to follow.
+To better handle errors that occur in Excel graph, here are the general steps that Graph clients are expected to follow.

 ### 1. Determine whether it is a long running operation error